jstransformers/jstransformer/README.md

 ```

  - `body` is a `.toString`ed function that can be used on the client side.
- - `dependencies` is an array of files that were read in as part of the render process (or an empty array if there were no dependencies)
+ - `dependencies` is an array of file names that were read in as part of the compilation process (or an empty array if there were no dependencies)

 #### `.compileClient`